avencera/yamine/README.md

   - `yamine -w .`
 - Combine all yaml and json files in the current folder and creates a `combined.json` file in `json-k8s` format:
   - `yamine --write --format json-k8s --output combined.json .`
-- Output the combined file to STDOUT in json-array format:
+- Output the combined file to STDOUT in json format:
-  - `yamine --stdout -f json-array .`
+  - `yamine --stdout -f json .`
 - Convert YAML from stdin and output as JSON to stdout
   - `pbpaste | yamine --stdin --stdout -f json`